Body Scan Meditation: A Dosha-Aware Practice

 Begin with the lower body, where Vata resides:

 - Feet: Notice the soles, toes, tops of the feet.
-Are they warm or cool?
+Warm or cool?
 Tense or relaxed?

 - Lower legs and knees: Scan the calves, shins, and knee joints.
 Notice any stiffness or mobility